-Allowing IT outsourcing companies, located in CEE (Eastern Europe in particular) to solve IT-oriented tasks and issues a customer obtains the following advantages:
+Allowing IT outsourcing companies located in CEE (Eastern Europe in particular) to solve IT-oriented tasks and issues a customer obtains the following benefits:

 - Improved manageability.

 However, despite the attractiveness of IT outsourcing, you should be aware of the possible negative consequences of transferring part of your business ideas to another company.

 First, by such a decision, a company trusts another organization a share its commercial secrets, exposing itself to the risk of confidential data leakage.
 Sometimes an extra effort should be made to hide some of the data on the application architecture and key business processes from an outsourcing partner.

 Certain types of risks can be reduced through appropriate administrative, legal, and organizational measures (to agree with an outsourcing partner an undertaking of a confidentiality agreement and the presence of regulation on commercial secrets requirement, classifying the content of outsourcing work as its part).

 Always remember about security and ask your outsourcing partner about the measures it takes to protect the privacy of your data.

 In addition, some other points should be paid attention to.

 - A foreign country has its own tax laws.
 Therefore, getting acquainted with it at the planning stage is advisable.

 - High demand begets intense competition in a Hiring Market.
 You should carefully choose the team you plan to outsource your project to.